xuminic/subsync/README.md

 ## Motivation

 I had a couple of old TV shows and out-of-sync .srt files searched from websites.
-I knew the structure of .srt was quite simple so theoratically a small filter program can do the trick: filter out the time stamps, do some primary schooltime mathematics, output back to the stream.
+I knew the structure of .srt was quite simple so theoretically a small filter program can do the trick: filter out the time stamps, do some primary school-time mathematics, output back to the stream.
 To my surprise I couldn't find a command line tool to do it properly.
-Something were either too fancy with a heavy GUI interfce, or too poor written by Shell scripts to do the basic calculation, especially to scale the timeline.
+Something were either too fancy with a heavy GUI interface, or too poor written by Shell scripts to do the basic calculation, especially to scale the timeline.
 Finally I decided to write one for my own needs.
 It might be reinventing the wheels.
 But come on, it costs only a handful hundred lines and a Sunday morning.